-This blog post is part of a series of articles analyzing some of the most popular MBA interview questions and how to best respond to them.
-In this post, we’ll address “Why do you need an MBA?“:
+This blog post is part of a series of articles analyzing some of the most popular MBA interview questions and offering tips on how to best respond to them.
+In this post, we’ll address “Why do you need an MBA?”

-Reason for asking the question: The interviewer wants to make sure your reasons for getting an MBA match up with what the MBA degree will provide you.
+The interviewer wants to make sure your reasons for getting an MBA match up with what the MBA degree will provide you.

 Most people look to get an MBA in order to move into a management role or to change fields.
-To succeed in management, you need to have understanding of all functional areas of business, from finance to operations to technology and more.
+To succeed in management, you need to have an understanding of all functional areas of business, from finance to operations to technology and more.
 An MBA degree provides the toolbox you need to succeed in management in the shortest amount of time.

 This is not meant to be a “gotcha” question, and you should in no way feel threatened by it.
 The interviewer simply wants to ensure that your expectations for the MBA are in line with what the program delivers.
 They want to know you are realistic.